Navigation

 One must never lose sight of the fact that fostering accountability requires ongoing effort.

 It calls for effective training and evaluation to keep everyone on the same page.
-A single person cannot change everyone’s behaviour at work.
+A single person cannot change everyone’s behavior at work.
 Therefore, everyone must study and track their development to acquire the same attributes.

 While ownership takes the initiative, accountability implies responsibility for an outcome.
 It involves keeping one’s word, abiding by set timelines and being honest when expectations can’t be met.